European GNSS Navigation Safety Service for Rail

 Background & Objectives

-Localisation systems, also known in railway as signalling systems, are used to ensure train safe traffic, i.e. no collision or derailment.
+Localisation systems, also known in railway as signalling systems, are necessary to ensure train safe traffic, i.e., no collision or derailment.
 Historically, signalling systems were specific to each area of operation.
-Interoperability across Europe was achieved through the ERTMS set of technical specifications , under ERA patronage.
+Interoperability across Europe will be achieved through the ERTMS (European Rail Traffic Management System) norm, under ERA (European Union Agency for Railways) patronage.

-The current ERTMS system relies on train on-board odometry coupled with trackside detection systems to get trains speed and track occupancy computed on the trackside.
-To augment railway performances and sustainability, trains should continuously compute their position and speed on-board (ERTMS level 3), using EGNSS hybridised localisation systems.
-The usage of EGNSS hybridised localisation systems could already start with ERTMS level 2 while being specified for ERTMS level 3.
+The current ERTMS standard relies on train on-board balise reader and odometer coupled with trackside detection systems to estimate trains speed and track occupancy that are computed on the trackside.
+To increase railway traffic capacity and sustainability, trains should instead continuously compute on-board their position and speed (defined in ERTMS level 3).
+This technological step can be achieved through multi-sensor localisation systems using Satellite Navigation services (EGNSS in Europe, EGNOS and Galileo services).
+Such EGNSS-enabled multi-sensor localisation systems could already be used in ERTMS level 2.

-In this new paradigm, a concept of integrity for train safe localisation is needed, modelled on what was already done in other domain, e.g. EGNOS in civil aviation.
+In this new paradigm, a specific concept of integrity for train safe localisation is necessary, that can be designed in reference to the integrity concept developed for the usage of EGNOS in civil aviation.

 Project objectives and activities

-The objective of EGNSS-R is to assess the feasibility of EGNSS-based safety service for the rail beyond 2022.
-Such service would enable the introduction of GNSS in railway localisation.
+The main aim of the EGNSS-R project was to propose a future EGNSS-based safety service that would enable the introduction of GNSS in railway localisation.

-The methodology starts with the identification of operational requirements, safety requirements and system feared events based on inputs from other European projects, European railway organisations and from a working group set-up by EUSPA, called ERGO (Experts in Rail for EGNSS Operational use), which involves key representatives from railway operators, railway and GNSS industry.
-These elements are then translated into a user-level integrity concept and a EGNSS-based service definition for safety critical railway applications.
-The overall designed concept will then be analysed to determine the decision criteria for the EGNSS-based rail safety service acceptance by the ecosystem.
-Finally, the roadmap for the EGNSS-based safety service for rail implementation will be developed.
-The project benefits from the insights of the ERGO panelduring the activities proposed.
+The first step was the identification of operational requirements, safety requirements and system feared events based on inputs from former European projects, European railway operators and from a working group set-up by EUSPA, called ERGO (Experts in Rail for EGNSS Operational use), that involved key representatives from railway operators, railway and GNSS industry.
+These requirements were then translated into a user-level integrity concept and a preliminary EGNSS-based service definition for safety critical railway applications.
+The overall designed concept was then analysed to determine the decision criteria for the EGNSS-based safety service acceptance by all stakeholders.
+Finally, a roadmap for the implementation of this future service was elaborated.